Skip to main content

 SARA, ICARS

 Captures dysmetria, intention tremor, and coordination deficits.
-Spiral Width Variability Index (SWVI) achieves ICC of 0.9 and correlates with SARA/ICARS at r = 0.7-0.8.
+The Spiral Width Variability Index (SWVI) shows strong reliability and correlation with SARA/ICARS.
 Applicable to Friedreich ataxia, spinocerebellar ataxias (SCA), and acquired cerebellar disorders.

 NIH/NINDS Overview